-above: programs, containing artist bios, Note: 3 of the 4 shows, the dancers were Hannah, Annikah, and Andrew.
-The Sunday showing featured Anne instead of Annikah.
+above: programs, containing artist bios, Note: 3 of the 4 shows, the dancers were Hannah Ayasse, Annikah Peabody, and Andrew Rose.
+The Sunday showing featured Anne Kouzmanoff instead of Annikah.

-below: videography credit to Em Reaves, The closing night of psychobotany
+below: Photos credit to Ezra Reaves, The closing night of psychobotany

 Below: Videography Credit to Bill Russell, the third night of psychobotany (fun fact, I assembled the overhead projector incorrectly and the lamp didn’t illluminate — I read the manual later and it worked for the closing show, see above– so the layer of shadows is not presented in this showing of psychobotany– still lovely)